 WHY WE ARE ASKING YOU TO FILL OUT THIS QUESTIONNAIRE:

-The NYC District Management Association, Inc. (the “DMA”) is subject to legal and disclosure requirements relating to its board of directors, officers and key employees.
+The NYC District Management Association, Inc. (the “DMA”) is subject to legal and disclosure requirements relating to its Board of Directors, officers and key persons.
 They include the following:

-Federal tax law requires public disclosure by the DMA in its Form 990 about business and family relationships between the DMA and its leaders, the independence of the DMA’s board of directors and the compensation paid by the DMA to officers, directors, key employees or members.
+Federal tax law requires public disclosure by the DMA in its Form 990 about business and family relationships between the DMA and its leaders, the independence of the DMA’s Board of Directors and the compensation paid by the DMA to officers, Directors, key persons or members.

-Federal tax law and the DMA’s Certificate of Incorporation provide that no part of the net earnings or assets of the DMA may inure to directors, officers or other private persons.
-New York law provides that the DMA may not be organized for the private gain of any person.
+Federal tax law and the DMA’s Certificate of Incorporation provide that no part of the net earnings or assets of the DMA may inure to Directors, officers or other private persons.
+New York law provides that the DMA may not be organized or operated for the private gain of any person.

-New York Not-for-Profit Corporation Law conflict of interest regulations govern transactions between the DMA and its directors, officers and key employees, or with organizations with whom those individuals have a financial interest.
+New York Not-for-Profit Corporation Law conflict of interest regulations govern transactions between the DMA and its Directors, officers and key persons, or with organizations in which those individuals have a financial interest.

-New York law provides that directors owe the DMA a duty of loyalty, which requires directors to act in the interest of the organization rather than in the personal interest of any director.
+New York law provides that Directors owe the DMA a duty of loyalty, which requires Directors to act in the interest of the organization rather than in the personal interest of any Director.

-The DMA’s Conflict of Interest Policy provides and New York State law requires that DMA obtain information each year from its directors, officers, and key employees in order to comply with New York State’s conflict of interest rules.
-In addition, the IRS recognizes the use of questionnaires in satisfying the diligence required of nonprofits in preparing Form 990 disclosure about directors, officers, and key employees.
+The DMA’s Conflict of Interest Policy provides and New York State law requires that the DMA obtain information each year from its directors, officers, and key persons in order to comply with New York State’s conflict of interest rules.
+In addition, the IRS recognizes the use of questionnaires in satisfying the diligence required of nonprofits in preparing Form 990 disclosure about Directors, officers, trustees and key persons.
 This Questionnaire is the tool we use for these purposes.

 Prepared by Lawyers Alliance for New York